José David Leudo: Early career

-Leudo made his professional debut on 14 March 2009, in a 1–1 away draw against América de Cali.
+Leudo made his professional debut with Boyacá Chicó on 14 March 2009, in a 1–1 away draw against América de Cali.

 In 2010, Leudo joined Uruguayan Primera División side CA Fénix, but failed to make an appearance for the club; the following year he joined Argentine Primera División club Estudiantes de La Plata, after an unsuccessful trial at Boca Juniors.